dereuromark/cakephp-captcha/docs/Active.md

 One should also include a throttle limit, so you cannot fill up the DB.
 The built in mechanism is a `maxPerUser` value (defaults to 100) which prevents entering more than this amount per ip or session.
 If a form gets built and failed too often, those captcha results will never validate then for one hour (as their result has not been persisted anymore due to this rate limit).
+The user will be blocked at most for 1 hour, customizable with `deadlockMinutes` config parameter.
+The user may submit new forms earlier depending on client IP and session ID.
+Note that this feature doesn't prevent the user to solve more captchas.
+Only unused or failed captchas throttling the DB are limited this way.